 Sessions and Rites

-Scripture reflection sessions based on the Mass readings.
-These sessions meet on Sundays as part of the 8am Mass.
+You may be asked to attend Scripture reflection sessions based on the Mass readings.
+These sessions typically meet on Sundays as part of the 8am Mass.

 What is the RCIA?